-During the 2012-13 academic year, we will continue to run projects in collaboration with international development organization partners.
+During the 2013-14 academic year, we will continue to run projects in collaboration with international development organization partners.
 These projects will be carried out with, and on behalf of, our partner law firm, Orrick, Herrington & Sutcliffe LLP, and will look broadly similar to the projects that LIDS has run in the past.
-Please check our Current Projects page for specifics.
-LIDS is also very pleased to announce a new aspect to our student participation system, the White Paper Series.
+Please check our Projects page for specifics.
+LIDS is also very pleased to continue a recent addition to our student participation system, the White Paper Series.
 The White Paper Series will be built around researching questions of law and development, and will result in student-generated documents that will be both posted on our website and shared with the development community at large.
 This will be an opportunity both for students to build research and writing skills and substantive knowledge on the practice and theory of development, and for LIDS to develop its institutional knowledge and find a voice in the wider conversation around law and development.

 LIDS projects are excellent opportunities to become an expert on an exciting development issue, hone (legal) research and writing skills, become a great team player and build a professional network.
 And, according to our members, they’re also a lot of fun.
 The descriptions below provide a sense of the work that we do.

 Read descriptions of current and past projects.